alexivkin/SARDELKA/README.md

 * Backup of a local system or a remote system through ssh
 * Backup to a local folder, a remote rsync server or a remote Tivoli Storage Management system
-* Monitoring backups to ensure they run on the scheduled time
-* Alert on backup failure, including remote backups that did not come in when they were expected
+* Monitoring backups to ensure they run on the scheduled time.
+Alert on backup failure, including remote backups that did not come in when they were expected
+* Rotating backups - keep the last n days, or n copies of the backups
+* Shipping out backups to the secondary storage
+* Keeping track of how many files and bytes changed in the backup, and are unique to this backup in the set of backups, to make intelligent calls about removal

+Types of the backup supported

+* Incremental full backup - aka synthetic full backup, keep full copies hardlinked to each other
-* Full backup - a single full rsync copy.
-There is an option to use secondary folder to move all replaced/deleted files for longer storage.
+* Full backup - a full rsync copy.
+There is an option to use secondary folder to move all replaced/deleted files for longer storage
 * Folder backup - tar.gz copy of a folder
 * Configuration backup - system configuration backup - firewall, package and file lists

-The only requirement is for the filesystem that will contain backups to support hardlinks.
+The only requirement for Sardelka to work is support for the hardlinks in the filesystem that will contain the backups (most modern FS do).

 ## Commands